Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 See, I mean, you can have the best language model in the world, but inside the robot, there's not a heart.

-This is like a wizard of oz episode here.
+This is like a Wizard of Oz episode here.

-It doesn't have a heart, it doesn't have the the actual intuition.
+It doesn't have the actual intuition.

 It doesn't have the consciousness that a human has.